frePPLe/frepple/doc/installation-guide/multi-model.rst

   Access rights are controlled for each scenario separately.

-  After running the command frepple_copy only 1) the user executing the command and 2) superusers in the source scenario are marked active in the new scenario.
+  After running the command scenario_copy only 1) the user executing the command and 2) superusers in the source scenario are marked active in the new scenario.
   Other users can be granted access by marking them active in the new scenario, and by assigning them appropriate privileges in it.